 Marubio set bail at $75,000.
 Tyler must post 10% of that amount to get out of jail.

-Luis Agostini, spokesperson for the U.S. Drug Enforcement Agency in Chicago, said last week that 40% of counterfeit pills seized by the agency in 2020 tested positive for a fatal amount of fentanyl.
+Luis Agostini, spokesperson for the U.S. Drug Enforcement Administration in Chicago, said last week that 40% of counterfeit pills seized by the agency in 2020 tested positive for a fatal amount of fentanyl.

 Two milligrams of the substance is considered to be a lethal dose — “equivalent to just a few grains of table salt,” Agostini said in a tweet.